Gangs and Youth Violence

 • issues within the home (e.g., domestic abuse, mental ill-health);

-• familial history of offending;
+• a familial history of offending;

-• children with additional needs;
+• additional needs;

-• poor self-image/self-worth;
+• poor self-image/self-esteem;

 Reasons for joining a gang

-• to get respect, status or power;
+• to gain respect, status or power;

 • for protection;

-• recruited by other gang members and are pressured to join;
+• being recruited by other gang members;

 • boredom;